-Asynchronous and GALS design methodologies are applicable to both SC and conventional designs.
+Asynchronous and GALS design methodologies are generic and extend to all types of designs, both SC and non-SC circuits.
 The paradigm advocated in this paper, however, is only applicable to SC systems and differs from the asynchronous and GALS approaches in that no complex handshaking mechanisms are needed.
 The skew tolerance provided by stochastic computing allows independent clock domains to be connected together seamlessly without influencing the accuracy.
 Alternatively, it allows for a much less costly global clock distribution network, with relaxed constraints.
 This, in turn, provides very significant benefits in terms of area, performance and energy.
 The increase in performance, in particular, can be quite significant.
 For applications that require modest accuracy, this increase in performance could more than offset the latency incurred by adopting a stochastic representation.

 High energy dissipation is one of the main challenges in the practical use of SC [15].
 Stochastic circuits are compact and so consume little power.
 However, given the high latency, the energy consumption (which is power multiplied by time) is high.
 In recent work, Alaghi et al [3] proposed energy reduction techniques for stochastic computing.
 Theses techniques exploit the tolerance that SC offers to timing errors.
 This permits very aggressive voltage scaling without significant quality degradation.
-Their simulation results show that SC circuits can tolerate aggressive voltage scaling with no significant SNR degradation after 40% supply voltage reduction (1V to 0.6V), leading to 66% energy saving.
-Similarly, a 100% frequency boosting of the optimized circuits leads to no significant SNR degradation for several representative circuits.
+Their simulation results show that SC circuits can tolerate aggressive voltage scaling with no significant SNR degradation even with a 40% reduction in the supply voltage (1V to 0.6V), leading to 66% energy savingx.
+Similarly, a 100% increase in the frequency of the optimized circuits leads to no significant SNR degradation for several representative circuits.

 The approach of Alaghi et al is conceptually similar and complementary to the one that we propose in this paper.
 The impact of timing errors due to voltage scaling is similar to the impact of clock skew errors.
 In both cases, SC naturally and effectively provides error tolerance.
-To our knowledge, the work in this paper and the work of Alaghi et al. [3] are the first to introduce and exploit the skew tolerance advantage of SC circuits.
-This work focuses on optimizing CDNs while the work of Alaghi et al. studies the effects of voltage and frequency scaling.
+To our knowledge, the work in this paper and the work of Alaghi et al [3] are the first to introduce and exploit the skew tolerance advantage of SC circuits with this work focusing on optimizating CDNs and Alaghi et al studying the effects of voltage and frequency scaling.
 In future work, we will consider the impact of both energy and clock distribution optimizations for SC.

-10 CONCLUSIONS
+CONCLUSIONS